steinwurf/waf/README.rst

 Currently we will automatically (if recurse is ``true``), recurse into and execute following Waf commands: (``resolve``, ``options``, ``configure``, ``build``)

+As we also recurse into ``resolve`` it also enables us to recursively to resolve the dependencies of our dependencies.

 If you have a wscript where you would like to recurse dependencies for a custom waf command, say ``upload``, then add the following to your wscript's ``upload`` function::